16 Incredible Things to Do in Melbourne: The 2026 Edition

 I wasn’t sure how much there would be to see within the Gaol itself, but I was impressed by just how much information was on display.
 Inside most of the cells were displays and photos, sharing stories of the prisoners who were locked up here, the crimes they committed, and what life was like for them behind bars.

-Entrance is pretty pricey at a cost of $38 ($22 for kids), with an additional $5 to do the Watch House tour (which sounded a bit lame, so I’d recommend skipping that).
+Entrance is pretty pricey at a cost of $38 ($22 for kids), with an additional $5 to do the Watch House tour (which sounded kind of lame, so I skipped it).

 If you’re braver than I am, choose to visit the Melbourne Gaol at night.
-The ghost tours (run on Thursdays, Fridays, and Saturdays) here are next-level spooky: think shadowy corridors, eerie whispers, grisly stories, and a whole lot of “Did you just hear that?!” moments.
+Ghost tours run on Thursdays, Fridays, and Saturdays, and will introduce you to shadowy corridors, eerie whispers, grisly stories, and a whole lot of nerve-wracking moments.

 Then Hit Up the State Library

-Imagine to get to study in this beautiful building!
+Imagine getting to study in this beautiful building!

 I always recommend combining a visit to the Melbourne Gaol with a trip to the city’s library; the two sites are just one block away from each other!

-The State Library of Victoria is free to enter and is one of the most beautiful buildings in the city.
-Think grand old architecture, soaring domed ceilings, and a reading room that’ll have you feeling like you’ve stepped on to the set of a period drama.
+The State Library of Victoria is free to enter and I think it’s one of the most beautiful buildings in the city.
+Think: grand old architecture, soaring domed ceilings, and a reading room that’ll have you feeling like you’ve stepped on to the set of a period drama.

 I am, of course, referring to the La Trobe Reading Room, a vast, octagonal space that somehow makes even procrastination look elegant.
 This is the spot: the one you’ve probably seen in every Melbourne travel guide ever.
 Once you enter the reading room, take the lifts up to the sixth floor, where you can replicate my photo above.